netliferesearch/starter/styledown/2-typography.md

 	<h6>The quick brown fox jumps over the lazy dog</h6>

 ### Paragraphs
-Base styling for `p`
+Base styling for `p, strong, em, a`

 	@example
-	<p>The quick brown fox jumps over the lazy dog.
-The quick brown fox jumps over the lazy dog. <a href="#">The quick brown fox</a> jumps over the lazy dog.</p>
+	<p>The quick <strong>brown fox</strong>&nbsp; jumps over the lazy dog.
+The quick brown fox jumps over the lazy dog.
+The quick brown fox jumps over the lazy dog.</p>
-	<p>The quick brown fox jumps over the lazy dog.
-The quick brown fox jumps over the lazy dog. <a>The quick brown fox</a> jumps over the lazy dog.</p>
+	<p>The quick <em>brown fox</em>&nbsp; jumps over the lazy dog.
+The quick brown fox jumps over the lazy dog.
+The quick brown fox jumps over the lazy dog.</p>
-	<p>The quick brown fox jumps over the lazy dog.
-The quick brown fox jumps over the lazy dog. <a>The quick brown fox</a> jumps over the lazy dog.</p>
+	<p>The quick <a href="#">brown fox</a>&nbsp; jumps over the lazy dog.
+The quick brown fox jumps over the lazy dog.
+The quick brown fox jumps over the lazy dog.</p>

 ### Underordered list